 - Check hallway width at the narrowest point.

-- Check corners, turns, and stair landings that may limit maneuvering.
+- Check corners and turns that may limit maneuvering.

-- Compare your route measurements to official product, carton, or delivery dimensions when available.
+- Compare your route measurements with official carton or delivery dimensions when available.

 Why This Matters Before Purchase, Not After

-Delivery and installation issues are much easier to prevent than to solve on install day.
-Once the chair is already in motion, tight access problems become more stressful, more expensive, and harder to handle calmly.
+Delivery and installation problems are much easier to prevent than to solve on install day.
+Once the chair is already on the truck, tight access problems become more stressful, more expensive, and harder to handle calmly.

 Frequently Asked Questions